filipsobol/sonda/.changeset/brave-onions-notice.md

 "sonda": patch
 ---

-Rollup plugin: Fix detecting ESM files when `@rollup/plugin-commonjs` plugin is not installed
+Rollup plugin: Fix detection of the ES modules when `@rollup/plugin-commonjs` plugin is not installed